ffromani/numalign/README.md

 # numalign - tooling to check NUMA resource alignment/positioning

+## DEPRECATION NOTICE

+This package is declared obsolete and unmaintained.
+[ctrreschk](https://github.com/ffromani/ctrreschk) is a more modern, featureful and actively development replacement.

+## content

 `irqcheck` tells information about IRQ/softirq cpus affinity.

 `lsnt` reports information about NUMA locality of CPU and devices.